helephant/Gem/README.md

 ﻿# Gem

-Gem is little .NET library for working with Japanese furigana.
+Gem is little .NET and javascript library for working with Japanese furigana.

 Japanese writing is made up of two phonetic scripts: hiragana for Japanese words and katakana for loan words.
 There is also a logographic script called kanji, where a single character represents an idea or a word.
 All three of these scripts are used in Japanese text.